sandervanbree/braintime/README.md

 ### Current to do list (for devs) | Official documentation starts below

+TO DO:
+- Update tutorials and maybe include one that just shows different parameters
 - random gaussian field theory to perform multiple testing correction over power spectra and TGMs?

 LOW URGENCY: